 The practice made reasonable adjustments for patients with disabilities.
-These included step free access and accessible toilet with hand rails and a call bell.
+These included step free access, a hearing loop, large print leaflets and an accessible toilet with hand rails and safety alarm.

 Staff said they could provide information in different formats and languages to meet individual patients' needs.
+They had access to interpreter/translation services which included British Sign Language and braille.